INTERESTING FACTS ABOUT SPACE PROBES !!!

 As compared to crewed flights, automated space missions are far more economical and of course, less risky to human life.

-Billions of dollars worth of facilities and hundreds of people are involved in following the flight of each space probe and in intercepting the data it transmit towards Earth.
+Billions of dollars worth of facilities and hundreds of people are involved in following the flight of each space probe and in intercepting the data it transmits back to Earth.

-Up to 40 space probes have been launched since the former Soviet Union first fired Luna 1 towards the Moon in 1959.
+Up to 50 space probes have been launched since the former Soviet Union first fired the Luna 1 space probe towards the Moon in 1959.